 Hyde Park is always worth of visit and its Open House sites include the soaring Rockefeller Chapel, the neo-Classical delights of the Hyde Park Bank and Trust, and Jeanne Gang’s brand-new Solstice on the Park. <drools>

 See the famous church inside a skyscraper!
-The First United Methodist Church of Chicago is, of course, one of the main architectural highlights of our Loop Interior Architecture Walking Tour.
+The First United Methodist Church of Chicago is, of course, one of the main architectural highlights of our Downtown Bucket List tour for private groups.
 I can tell you from experience that this site is extremely crowded during Open House Chicago.
-You can save yourself some time and learn all about it by coming on the Loop Tour with us, which we offer daily.
+You can save yourself some time and learn all about it by coming on a tour with us.

 Holabird & Root one of the most prolific and famous architecture firms in Chicago history.
 Even better, their offices are in the historic Marquette Building, which the firm designed in 1895.
 Incredible!
-Our aforementioned Loop Interior Architecture Walking Tour starts in the lobby of the Marquette.
+Our aforementioned private tours often visit the lobby of the Marquette.
 With Open House Chicago, you could schedule yourself to pop up to see the firm’s offices and then come right back downstairs and join our tour.

 This State Street mainstay might be the most famous hotel in Chicago’s storied history.
 The first Palmer House opened only 13 days before the Great Chicago Fire.
 Of course, mere flames couldn’t stop old Potter Palmer and his eponymous hotel.
-The current building, which we stop and admire from the outside on the 1893 World’s Fair Tour with Bars, is a grand example of old fashioned luxury.
+The current building, which we stop and admire from the outside on private tours is a grand example of old fashioned luxury.
 The current hotel dates to 1927, but it’s hard not to shake the feeling of the Gilded Age when you experience its architectural interiors.
 You may see one of our guides if you visit, since many of our step-on private group tours begin there.

 The fabulous Carbide and Carbon Building has a new tenant.
 The former home of the Hard Rock Hotel was revamped and rebranded as the St. Jane, named after Chicago’s Nobel Peace Prize winner.
 Regardless of the new name, this Art Deco masterpiece has been justly acclaimed since it was built in 1929.
-You can pop into the lobby during Open House Chicago or learn all about the tower’s architectural style on our Best Architecture Walking Tour for Design Lovers on Saturday mornings (through November 3).
+You can pop into the lobby during Open House Chicago or learn all about the tower’s architectural style on our Downtown Bucket List tours.

 You’d never guess, but the soaring skyscrapers of River North and the Magnificent Mile once hosted a neighborhood of mansions.
 Known as McCormickville during the Gilded Age, this was the North Side’s equivalent to Prairie Avenue in the South Loop.
 Only a handful of buildings remain from that time, including the Driehaus Museum.
 The ornate mansion, built in 1883, gives you a stunning glimpse of the wealth and power associated with the city’s industrial magnates of that time.
-If you’d like to see another example of architecture of the Gilded Age, we view some mansion exteriors of old McCormickville on our Historic Chicago Walking Bar Tour, offered Thu-Mon.
+If you’d like to see another example of architecture of the Gilded Age, we view some mansion exteriors of old McCormickville when our custom tours take us through River North.

-Hope you can join us for that and that you have a fun architectural experience during Open House Chicago this weekend!
+Hope you have a fun architectural experience during Open House Chicago this weekend!

 – Alex Bean, Content Manager and Tour Guide